FenTechSolutions/CausalDiscoveryToolbox/docs/developer.rst

 ===============

-Many algorithms are computationally heavy, but parallelizable, as they include bootsrapped functions, mutltiple runs of a same computation.
+Many algorithms are computationally heavy, but parallelizable, as they include bootstrapped functions, multiple runs of a same computation.

-Therefore, using mutiprocessing allows to alleviate the required computation time.
+Therefore, using multiprocessing allows to alleviate the required computation time.
 For CPU jobs, we use the ``joblib`` library, for its efficiency and ease of use.
 However, for GPU jobs, the multiprocessing interface was recoded, in order to account for available resources and a memory leak issue between